Rome has no shortage of treats for the culturally curious visitor. In this guide, you’ll get an overview of the 25 best museums in Rome.

 They’re housed in former wings of the Vatican Palace.
 Much of the work was collected by Pope Julius II, the imperious “warrior” pope who left a staggering legacy.

-But you’ll also be dazzled by the corridors themselves.
 Along the way, you’ll pass the gorgeous tapestries designed by Raphael’s workshop and the awe-inspiring Map Gallery.
 The Map Gallery has a crusted gold ceiling and holds what were the Vatican’s official maps.

-At the end of your long march, you’ll arrive at the Sistine Chapel, the highlight of any Vatican visit.
 In 1508, Pope Julius II summoned Michelangelo from Florence to paint the ceiling of his private chapel.
 They depict scenes from Genesis and seem to open up the chapel to heaven.

 In 1533, Michelangelo went back to paint The Last Judgment on the altar wall.
-After his death, “underpants” or draperies were added to the fresco during the Counter Reformation.
+After his death, underpants or draperies were added to the fresco during the Counter Reformation.

 If you don’t book a guided tour, you absolutely must pre-book a skip the line tickets.
 Or else you’ll be stuck in line for hours unless it’s the dead of winter.